logjuicer/logjuicer/README.rst

   (using **CountVectorizer**),
 * Vector are weighted based on term frequencies times inverse document-frequency (using **TfidfTransformer**),
-* Then vector are used in a nearest neighbor approximator called Locality Sensitive Hashing Forest (using **LSHForest**).
+* Then vector are used in a unsupervised nearest neighbor learning model.

+There are currently two model:

+* simple, using **NearestNeighbors**
+* lsfh, using **LSHForest**

-In short, logreduce relies heavily on line stripping with a bag-of-words technique and it uses the distance to known sentence to detect outliers.
+In short, logreduce relies heavily on line stripping with a bag-of-words technique and it uses the distance to known sentences to detect outliers.

 For example this input: